davidcoles/vc5/README.md

 configured on a loopback device on real server, eg.: `ip a add 192.168.101.1/32 dev lo`

+Currently only layer 2 load balancing is performed.
+This means that the load balancer instance needs to have an interface configured for each subnet where backend servers are present.
+This can be achieved with seperate untagged physical NICs, or a trunked/tagged NIC or bond device with VLAN subinterfaces.
+For performance reasons, the tagged VLAN model is preferable.

 One server with a 10Gbit/s network interface should be capable of supporting an HTTP service in excess of 100Gbit/s egress bandwidth due to the asymmetric nature of most internet traffic.
 For smaller